The standard model of physics took over a century to build and summarizes:

 - Why does the force binding quarks increase as they move apart?

-- What is the dark matter and dark energy that constitute most of the universe?
+- What is the dark matter and dark energy that constitute most of our universe?

-It isn’t just that these questions are unanswered but that over fifty years has seen no progress at all in answering them.
-The great hopes of string theory and super-symmetry led nowhere so the next fifty years look like being the same.
-Can a quantum processing model make progress where the standard model can’t?
+It isn’t just that these questions are unanswered, but that over fifty years has seen no progress at all in answering them, as the great hopes of string theory and super-symmetry led nowhere, so the next fifty years will be the same unless there is a change.
+The model now proposed, based on processing not particles, explains not just what the standard model does, but also what it doesn’t, as listed above.